 Apart from routine clinical pathology and research, digital microscopy solutions can be useful in a completely different field: geology.
 One specific field of geology where digital slide scanners have already proven themselves is palynology, a field of study used in petroleum exploration.

 Palynology is the study of microscopic objects of macromolecular organic composition which are insoluble in hydrochloric and hydrofluoric acid.
-Palynology slides from exploration wells contain acid-resistant biopolymer organic matter, and the study of these slides plays a vital role in minimizing the environmental impact of petroleum exploration.
+Palynology slides from exploration wells contain acid-resistant biopolymer organic matter; the study of these slides plays a vital role in minimizing the environmental impact of petroleum exploration.

-Similarly to slides used in routine pathology or research, palynology slides can be digitalized for image analysis, sharing and archival purposes.
+Similarly to slides in routine pathology or research, it is rational to digitalize palynology slides for easier image analysis, sharing and archival.

-However, scanning palynology slides requires a digital slide scanner with high optical resolution – the typical requirement is a 40x objective with a numerical aperture of 0.95, criteria that few digital slide scanners can fulfill.
+However, scanning palynology slides requires a digital slide scanner with high optical resolution.
+The typical requirement is a 40x objective with a numerical aperture of 0.95, criteria that few scanners can fulfill.